-The Board has adopted the Code of Practice for the Governance of State Bodies (2016) ("the Code") and has put procedures and measures in place to ensure compliance with the Code in all material respects.
+The Board has adopted the revised and updated Code of Practice for the Governance of State Bodies (2016) ("the Code") and has put procedures and measures in place to ensure compliance with the Code in all material respects.

 D. Non-Financial Reporting Statement